Weavers | Weavings | Wool | Wool Buy | About Churro | Jewelry | Pottery | Clothing | Baskets | Pipes & Firestarters |HerbsWerk| Home

 "The wool arrived this afternoon; I have already washed up some of the Multi and it is just beautiful!
 It is also amazing how many different colors are in the white fleece.
 Also, thank you for all the literature and for the wonderful phone conversation we had last week.
 I have been sanding my loom and should be able to send pics. soon" (--weaver from Maine who bought washed premium white and raw brown/grey/multi).

-Weaving tools: handmade Navajo spindles (may be ordered at $40 each) and weaving combs are in stock.
+Weaving tools: handmade Navajo spindles (may be ordered at $40 each) and weaving combs are out of stock.
+ALL ARE SOLD OUT.
 Prices listed do not include shipping/insurance.
 We charge only actual costs.

 No wonder that these animals are so dear to the Navajo.
 It's not simply an economic relationship with these sheep, but one of mutual caring and giving.